 We also showed that the critical value for the solid-fluid transition can be tuned by applying pre-deformation.
-Interestingly, under uniaxial and biaxial (i.e., isotropic) compression the solid to fluid transition shifts to lower values of $p_0$, leading to the non-intuitive prediction that one can fluidize the system by compressing it.
-This is, however, not surprising since the transition is driven by a geometric parameter that is inversely proportional to the square root of the cell's native area.
+Interestingly, under uniaxial and biaxial (i.e., isotropic) pre-compression the solid to fluid transition shifts to lower values of $p_0$, leading to the non-intuitive prediction that one can fluidize the system by compressing it.
+This is, however, unsurprising, since the transition is driven by a geometric parameter that is inversely proportional to the square root of the cell's native area.
 Compressing the system reduces its area and, hence, effectively increases $p_0$.
-It is, however, important to note that this is just a property of the VM and it does not necessarily imply that actual epithelial tissue would behave in the same way.
-Cells are able to adjust their mechanical properties in response to applied stresses and it would be too simplistic to assume that compression would directly lead to changes in the native area.
-In fact, experiments on human bronchial epithelial cells show that applying apical-to-basal compression, which effectively expands the tissue laterally (i.e., corresponds to stretching in our model) fluidizes the tissue~\cite{park2015unjamming}.
+It is, however, important to note that this is just a property of the vertex model and it does not necessarily imply that actual epithelial tissue would behave in the same way.
+Cells are able to adjust their mechanical properties in response to applied stresses, and it would be overly simplistic to assume that compression would directly lead to changes in the preferred area.
+In fact, experiments on human bronchial epithelial cells show that applying apical-to-basal compression, which effectively expands the tissue laterally (i.e., corresponds to stretching in our model), fluidizes the tissue~\cite{park2015unjamming}.

 Furthermore, the transition from solid phase to fluid phase is accompanied by the emergence of a large number of soft modes.
-As we have already alluded, it has recently been argued that these soft modes lead to a nonlinear response distinct from that obtained in classical models of elasticity~\cite{moshe2018geometric}.
-Approximately half of the eigenmodes are zero modes (see Fig.~\ref{fig:DOS} in the Supplementary Information, Sec.~\ref{SI:dynamical_matrix}).
-While the analysis of soft modes in the VM is an interesting problem~\cite{yan2019multicellular}, it is beyond the scope of this work.
-Other models in this class have intriguing non-trivial mechanical properties, such as the existence of topologically protected modes~\cite{kane2014topological,lubensky2015phonons,paulose2015topological,huber2016topological,rocklin2017transformable,mao2018maxwell}.
+As we have noted, it has recently been argued that these soft modes lead to a nonlinear response distinct from that obtained in classical models of elasticity~\cite{moshe2018geometric}.
+Approximately half of the eigenmodes are zero modes (see Fig.~\ref{fig:DOS} in the Supporting Information, Sec.~\ref{SI:dynamical_matrix}).
+While the analysis of soft modes in the vertex model is an interesting problem~\cite{yan2019multicellular}, it is beyond the scope of this work.
+Other models in this class have intriguing non-trivial mechanical properties, such as the existence of topologically protected modes~\cite{kane2014topological,lubensky2015phonons,paulose2015topological,rocklin2017transformable,mao2018maxwell}.